liamzdenek/ferment-ai/memory-bank/projectbrief.md

 # Project Brief: Ferment AI

 ## Project Overview
 Ferment AI is a framework and runtime for configuring and executing multi-agent systems.
-It provides a declarative configuration language where agents, tools, conversations, MCPs, and other components can be configured in a single static configuration file, and then executed.
+It provides a declarative configuration language where agents, tools, workflows, tasks, and other components can be configured in a single static configuration file, and then executed.

 ## Core Requirements